Perceived Intensities of Normal and Shear Skin Stimuli using a Wearable Haptic Bracelet: Introduction

-Moriyama~\textit{et al.}~\cite{Moriyama2018} developed a five-bar linkage mechanisms with 2-DoF to present haptic feedback to the forearm during virtual interactions.
-A perceptual experiment was performed where haptic feedback based on the normal or shear directions is applied at the ventral side or the dorsal side of the wrist.
-Then, users were asked to evaluate and compare different feedback modalities based on the ``strangeness'' feeling they create on users.
-Their results show that skin stretch have similar feelings at different locations, while normal forces feel less strange when applied at the ventral side of the wrist.
-Despite of the inspirational ideas regarding wearable wrist devices and perception, we found it difficult to map the strangeness metric toward practical design guidelines.
+Although wrist-worn devices have been shown to improve user performance during virtual manipulation tasks, there remain questions regarding the efficacy of different degrees of freedom of haptic feedback, namely in the normal (squeeze) and shear directions.
+(In this paper, we refer to devices mounted at or near the wrist as wrist-worn.)
+Moriyama et al.~\cite{Moriyama2018} developed a five-bar linkage mechanism with two degrees of freedom to present haptic feedback to the forearm during virtual interactions.
+They asked users to evaluate different feedback directions based on the ``strangeness'' feeling they create on users.
+Their results show that normal feedback feel less strange than shear when applied on the wrist.
+Despite their inspirational ideas regarding wearable wrist devices and perception, we found it difficult to map the strangeness metric toward practical design guidelines.

-The impact of different locations and the number of contact points applying forces to a user's skin on the perception, task performance, and learning curve of virtual manipulation tasks is still unknown.
-Previously, we performed a set of experiments based on haptic sketches by simulating interaction forces on user's arm manually~\cite{Sarac2019}.
-We applied normal forces, sliding forces and skin stretch to user's wrist at the dorsal side as users interact with the virtual environment.
-Even though we eliminated the option for sliding forces, users reported that both normal forces and skin stretch felt natural and intuitive with their interactions.
-This preliminary study motivated us to develop mechatronic prototypes and conduct the studies presented in this paper.
+The effects of force direction on users' perception, task performance, and learning curve of virtual manipulation tasks for wrist-worn devices are still unknown.
+Previously, we developed haptic sketches by simulating interaction forces on user's arm manually~\cite{Sarac2019}.
+We applied normal forces and shear forces to user's wrist at the dorsal side as users interact with the virtual environment.
+Users reported that both normal and shear forces felt natural, intuitive, and interactive.